On the solution uniqueness in portfolio optimization and risk analysis: Cooperative investment

-Following risk sharing ideas (c.f.~Section \ref{subsec:risk_sharing}), \cite{grechuk2015synergy} suggested an ``equilibrium'' approach to (iii), resulting in a ``fair'' allocation $C_i=P(-Y_i)$, where $P:{\cal L}^2(\Omega)\to{\mathbb R}$ is a linear functional such that (a) $P\in \partial U^*(X^*)$ and (b) $P(X)\le P(X^*)$ for all $X\in{\cal F}$.
-Proposition 7 in \cite{grechuk2015synergy} guarantees that such $P$ exists provided that ${\cal F}$ is a convex set and $U^*$ is a concave function.
-Because a concave function is differentiable almost everywhere, one may expect that $\partial U^*(X^*)$ is ``typically'' a singleton, in which case this approach leads to the unique selection of a ``fair'' Pareto optimal allocation in \eqref{eq:plusc}.
+where $Q^*$ is the extreme risk identifier in portfolio optimization problem \eqref{eq:portf_star} with $U^*(X)=\ee[X]-\cD^*(X)$.
+The intuition is that elements $Q$ of risk envelope represents probability scenarios, $Q^*$ represents the ``critical'' worst-case scenario for the coalition, and \eqref{eq:fair} states that the investors should receive the same profit under the critical scenario.
+See \citet[Section 3]{grechuk2015synergy} for further justification of \eqref{eq:fair} in the model with risk-free asset.
+Because a concave function is differentiable almost everywhere, one may expect that $\partial U^*(X^*)$ is ``typically'' a singleton, in which case the extreme risk identifier $Q^*$ is unique, and this approach leads to the unique selection of a ``fair'' Pareto optimal allocation in \eqref{eq:plusc}.
 Below we show, however, that this intuition may be wrong.

-Mean-deviation portfolio optimization problem \eqref{eqn:MV1} cannot be formulated as \eqref{eq:portf_ind} with a cash invariant utility function.
-However, instead of minimizing a deviation measure subject to a constraint on the expected return, investor $i$ may choose to maximize $U_i(X)=EX-\cD_i(X)$ for some deviation measure $\cD_i$, $i=1,\dots,m$.
-In this formulation, $U_i$ are cash-invariant, and the above theory applies. $U^*$ in \eqref{eq:conv_def} is given by $U^*(X)=EX-\cD^*(X)$, where

 \begin{lemma} Let $\cD_i$ be deviation measures with risk envelopes $\cQ_i$, $i=1,\dots,m$.
-Then $\cD^*$ is a deviation measure with risk envelope $\cQ^*=\cQ_1 \cap \dots \cap \cQ_m$.
+Then $\cD^*$ is a deviation measure with the risk envelope $\cQ^*=\cQ_1 \cap \dots \cap \cQ_m$.
 In particular, if all $\cD_i$ are finitely generated, then so is $\cD^*$. \end{lemma} \begin{proof} Proposition 3 in \cite{rockafellar2006b} implies that $\cQ_1, \dots, \cQ_m$ are closed, convex subsets of the closed hyperplane $H = \{Q | EQ=1 \}$ in ${\cal L}^2(\Omega)$ such that constant $1$ is in their quasi-interior relative to $H$.
 Because $\cQ_1, \dots, \cQ_m$ have a common point in their relative interiors, \citet[Corollary 16.4.1]{rockafellar1970} implies that $\cD^*$ can be represented in the form \eqref{eqn:devenvelopes} with $\cQ^*=\cQ_1 \cap \dots \cap \cQ_m$.
 Because $\cQ^*$ is also closed, convex subset of $H$ with constant $1$ in quasi-interior relative to $H$, this implies that $\cD^*$ is a deviation measure.
 Because intersection of polygons is a polygon, $\cD^*$ is finitely generated provided that all $\cD_i$ are. \end{proof}